 Boas's idea of cultural relativism, that every culture should be judged by its own premises, was used by anthropologists after him and is a belief many anthropologists hold today.

 Bronisław Malinowski, who was essentially marooned on the Trobriand Islands during the extent of WWI, formed what we know as participant observation.

-Many ethnographies written today are drawn from participant observation, where anthropologists live within a group while performing interviews and creating detailed accounts of the lives of members in the group and their society as a whole.
+Many ethnographies written today are drawn from participant observation, where anthropologists live within a group while performing interviews and creating detailed accounts of the lives of members of the group and their society as a whole.

 Margaret Mead: Reflexivity

-Margaret Mead, who did her fieldwork in Samoa and Bali, described cultural differences between adolescents in Western culture and the other cultures.
+Margaret Mead, who did her fieldwork in Samoa and Bali, described cultural differences between adolescents in Western culture and other cultures.
 Mead hypothesized that problems in adolescents were a result of culture and not the widely help western idea that they were a result of changes in hormones.

-Unfortunately, Mead's beliefs in this (as well as her belief that sexual division of labor was also a product of culture) led to others in her field to accuse her of sloppy fieldwork, skewing the facts, and completely fabricating her facts.
+Unfortunately, Mead's beliefs in this (as well as her belief that sexual division of labor was also a product of culture) led others in her field to accuse her of sloppy fieldwork, skewing the facts, and completely fabricating her facts.

 These accusations opened up the idea of reflexivity in anthropology, rather, what effect a researcher has on their own research and that a researcher should be aware of their own subjectivity in research.